top of page

 We also may offer field trips that support the classroom training.

 We use a hybrid model combining in-person and distance learning via Zoom.
-Classes meet twice a week on Wednesdays and Fridays.
+Classes meet twice a week on Tuesdays and Fridays.
 Attendance at all class sessions is strongly recommended.
 The cost of the training program is $250.

 Daisies